 To change modes on this light, the user does a short single press of the button, but to turn the light itself on and off is a longer press of the same button.
 In emergencies, no one wants to be caught taking the time to turn your light on, cycle through the modes to find the best one, and then accidentally turning the light off in the process.

-The lumen value and the capabilities it has on just 3 AAA batteries is still impressive for the everyday user and this light is still something you want to have around for household emergencies.
+The lumen value and the capabilities it has on just three AAA batteries are still impressive for the everyday user and this light is still something you want to have around for household emergencies.

-Description: The Streamlight Tactical Flashlight has many factors to consider for the average, everyday users in a home setting.
-This light is very durable and because of its material, aircraft aluminum, it’s strong enough to withhold a few cases of extreme impact such as dropping or hitting against other objects.
+The Streamlight TS-2 Tactical Flashlight has many factors to consider for the average, everyday users in a home setting.
+This light is very durable and because of its material, aircraft aluminum, it is strong enough to withhold a few cases of an extreme impact such as dropping, hitting against other objects or scratches.

 This light differs in that it may not boast the fancy modes that other tactical flashlights may have, but this light offers a super simple, functional usage of two modes and one easy on/off switch on the tail.
 This light’s main advantage is its short range, but its highly intense light beam.

-Description: Big and bad, this light does it all.
-The Pelican 110X is an extremely durable light.
+Big and bad, this light does it all.
+The Pelican Flashlights 110X Tactical Flashlight is an extremely durable light.
 Built to last with a solid manufacturing material this light boasts versatility and strength in many ways.

 First to mention is the dual switch technology.
 This allows users to use the light by having the freedom to hold the light in different ways.

-One on/off switch is found on the tail end and one is found along the side.
+One on/off switch is found at the tail end, and one is found along the side.
 This is especially useful if used in conjunction with a firearm to ensure the light is directed at the correct spot while maintaining control of both the light and the weapon.

-To shed the final light on a huge list of comparisons it comes down to a few key considerations when choosing which of the best tactical flashlights is best for you.
-First is it’s uses.
+To shed the final light on a huge list of comparisons, it comes down to a few key considerations when choosing which of the tactical flashlight models, is the best one for you.
+First is, its uses.
 Ask yourself some questions about what the main uses of this flashlight will be.

-Is this flashlight mostly a backup plan in case of a power outage or is this something that your life may depend on?
-Size and weight vary greatly and when push comes to shove and you want a flashlight that will do its job to help you do yours.
+Is this flashlight mostly a backup plan in case of a power outage, or is this something that your life may depend on?